 Make a Tic-Tac-Toe board out of Horsetail and Mum flowers.
 Play with the kids and have fun with flowers!

 Flower Duet Provides Flowers for Sony Music’s Post Grammy Party 2014

 by Flower Duet

-We were happy to provide the flowers for the Sony Music’s Post Grammy Awards party last Sunday at The Palm Restaurant in downtown Los Angeles.
-It was the third consectutive year we’ve created the flowers for this fun event.
-Attendees included Katy Perry, John Mayer, John Legend, Stevie Nicks, Bonnie McKee, Ian Axel, Chad Vaccarino, Sara Bareilles, Jack Antonoff, Mack Wilds, Salaam Remi and Sony Music Entertainment Chairman and CEO Doug Morris.
+We were happy to provide the flowers for the Sony Music’s Post-Grammy Awards party last Sunday at The Palm Restaurant in downtown Los Angeles.
+It was the third consecutive year we’ve created the flowers for this fun event.
+Attendees included Katy Perry, John Mayer, John Legend, Stevie Nicks, Bonnie McKee, Ian Axel, Chad Vaccarino, Sara Bareilles, Jack Antonoff, Mack Wilds, Salaam Remi, and Sony Music Entertainment Chairman and CEO Doug Morris.

 We team up with Mabel, owner of Pradi’s Orchids, to create these custom designs for the party each year.
 This year’s theme was all white flowers in white ceramic cubes to go along with the white furniture brought in for the party.
 The linens used on the tables were a subtle gold sheen and we created over 75 arrangements for the party.
 While we unloaded the florals into the restaurant, we saw hundreds of Grammy Awards attendees walking by to enter The Staples Center in their super high heels, long (and really short) gowns and tuxedos.
 It was a very festive and fun atmosphere before the party got underway.

 Security personnel were gathering outside to get wired up before the VIP guests arrived at the party.
 It was fun eavesdropping on their conversations.
 One of them had been an agent who guarded Prince William and Princess Kate while they were here in Los Angeles after their wedding.